 • Adult Males

-• See the "Meet the Turtles" island-specific pages for complete information, but most of the sightings are from Maui (where I live).
+• See the "Meet the Turtles" island-specific pages for complete information, but the majority of the sightings are from Maui (where I live).

-• Our "Hawaiian Hawksbill Hui" is a statewide network of government agencies, conservation NGOs plus concerned community members.
+• Our "Hawaiian Hawksbill Hui" is a statewide network of government agencies, conservation NGOs, ocean user groups, plus concerned community members.
 Join us!

-• I can't thank everyone enough for contributing so much to this project over the years!
+• I can't thank everyone enough for contributing so much to this project over the decades!

 Want to help spread the word about hawksbills?

-Here's a 5x7 postcard that can be printed and distributed to people all around Hawai`i:
+Here's a postcard that can be printed and distributed to people all around Hawai`i: